eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

 - Download the opendut-edgar binary for your target from the openDuT GitHub project: https://github.com/eclipse-opendut/opendut/releases
 - Unpack the archive on your target system.
-- If you want to use CAN, follow the steps from [CAN Setup](#can-setup) before continuing
+- If you want to use CAN, follow the steps in [CAN Setup](#can-setup) before continuing.
+- If you want to use a self-hosted backend server without DNS name or with a self-signed certificate, follow the steps in [Self-Hosted Backend Server](#self-hosted-backend-server) before continuing.

 - EDGAR comes with a scripted setup, which you can initiate by running: